tobiasraabe/hamburg-einbuergerungstest-terminfinder/README.md

 appointments are available, it will open the webpage of VHS for the appointments.
 Quickly book an appointment!

-After the appointment is booked, close the terminal by clicking on the X button or press Ctrl+C or Cmd+C.
+After the appointment is booked, close the terminal by clicking on the X button or pressing Ctrl+C.

 Good luck with your citizenship test!